So, what is CB Radio?

 Mic Gain – This controls the gain of the microphone allowing you to turn it down if you have a loud voice or up if you are more quietly spoken.

-NB / ANL Switch – Some radios have Automatic Noise Limiter or Noise Blanker circuitry to reduce unwanted noise.
+NB / ANL Switch – Some radios have Automatic Noise Limiter or Noise Blanker circuitry to reduce unwanted background noise.
 ANL helps reduce any noise that might be present because of your vehicle electronics.

 Mode Selector – For those radios that include SSB (single sideband) you can select whether you want to use AM, USB (Upper Sideband) or LSB (Lower Sideband).